 FULFILLS STATE EDUCATION AND TRAINING REQUIREMENTS

 The UW Flexible Option Substance Use Disorders Counselor Certificate program is the first state-approved program in Wisconsin that offers the SAC/CSAC curriculum in a fully online format, and the only competency-based program that lets you work at your own pace.
-Successful completion of the program competency set fulfills the 100-hour Substance Abuse Counselor in Training (SAC-IT) educational requirement set forth by the Wisconsin Department of Safety and Professional Services, as well as the 360-hour educational requirement for Substance Abuse Counselor Certification.
+Successful completion of the program competency set fulfills the 100-hour Substance Abuse Counselor in Training (SAC-IT) educational requirement set forth by the Wisconsin Department of Safety and Professional Services (DSPS), as well as the 360-hour specialized educational requirement for Substance Abuse Counselor Certification.
 Within a six-month subscription period, you can work at your own pace, mastering competencies based on the learning resources provided in the program and by leveraging your existing knowledge.

 The UW Flexible Option SUDs program DOES NOT take the place of any licensing examinations required by the State of Wisconsin.
-Rather, the non-credit curriculum—designed with input from substance use disorders professionals to prepare students with the critical content knowledge required by the Wisconsin Department of Safety and Professional Services (DSPS)—fulfills the 360 educational hours required by the DSPS to be eligible for Wisconsin state certification.
+Rather, the non-credit curriculum—designed with input from substance use disorders professionals to prepare students with the critical content knowledge required by the Wisconsin Department of Safety and Professional Services (DSPS)—fulfills the 360 specialized educational hours required by the DSPS to be eligible for Wisconsin state certification.
 Please be sure to visit the DSPS website for complete information on licensing requirements.